danielholgate/dataplex-catalog-connectors/managed-connectivity/snowflake-connector/README.md

-# Snowflake Connector
+# Oracle Connector

-This custom connector exports metadata for tables and views from Snowflake databases to create a [metadata import file](https://cloud.google.com/dataplex/docs/import-metadata#components) which can be imported into Google Dataplex.
+This connector extracts metadata from Snowflake databases to Google Cloud Dataplex Catalog.

+### Target objects and schemas:

+The connector extracts metadata for the following database objects:
+* Tables
+* Views

 ### Prepare your Snowflake environment: